VinhDoan02/Project/README.md

 # Project
-This repository will contains a collection of small project or code snippet
+This repository will contain a collection of small project or code snippet